harsh2527/IBruter/README.md

 sudo ./requirements.sh
 ```

+####
-## may or maynot work for some due to updated instagram login attepmt limits per id it was a Proof Of Concept (POC) for Instagram lacking login attempts limit and make sure to keep tor updated !
+May or maynot work for some due to updated instagram login attepmt limits per id it was a Proof Of Concept (POC) for Instagram lacking login attempts limit and make sure to keep tor updated !